benwzj/benwzj.github.io/_posts/2021-06-11-promise-js.md

 });
 ```

+Each `.then()` returns a newly generated promise object, which can optionally be used for chaining;

 ### Rule of returned value from handler function

 > handler refer to the callback function which passed to `then()`;

+`then()` always return a promise.
+The returned value from handler determine what is that promise.
 When a value is returned from within a handler, it will effectively return
 `Promise.resolve(<value returned by whichever handler was called>)`.

 There is a specific set of rules:
 if handler ...
 - returns a value, the promise returned by then gets resolved with the returned value as its value.
 - returns another pending promise object, the resolution/rejection of the promise returned by `then` will be subsequent to the resolution/rejection of the promise returned by the handler.
 Also, the resolved value of the promise returned by `then` will be the same as the resolved value of the promise returned by the handler.
+(Chaining)
 - returns an already fulfilled promise, the promise returned by `then` gets fulfilled with that promise's value as its value.
 - returns an already rejected promise, the promise returned by `then` gets rejected with that promise's value as its value.
 - doesn't return anything, the promise returned by `then` gets resolved with an `undefined` value.